shahil9728/Shahil9728/README.md

 - 🔭 I’m currently working as Full Stack Developer.
-- 🌱 I’m currently learning React Js.
+- 🌱 I’m currently learning Web3.
 - 👯 I’m looking to collaborate on GSOC.
 - 💬 Ask me about Web Developer.
 - 📫 How to reach me: shahilverma91383@gmail.com